-When hospitality has to be declined those making the offer should be courteously but firmly informed of the procedures and standards operating within the authority.
+When hospitality has to be declined, those making the offer should be courteously advised of the procedures and standards operating within the Council.
+Offers of hospitality which are declined should also be recorded in the Gifts and Hospitality register.

-Employees should not accept significant personal gifts from contractors, members of the public and outside suppliers, although the Council may wish to allow employees to keep items of token value such as pens, diaries etc.
+Employees should not accept personal gifts from contractors, members of the public, outside suppliers and organisations or groups in receipt of funding from the Council, although the Council may wish to allow employees to keep items of token value such as pens, diaries etc in line with the Council policy on Gifts and Hospitality.

-When considering whether or not to accept authorised hospitality employees should be particularly sensitive as to its timing in relation to decisions which the Council may be taking affecting those providing the hospitality, for instance during a tendering period of a contract for which the provider may be bidding.
+When considering whether or not to accept authorised hospitality, employees should be particularly sensitive as to its timing in relation to decisions which the Council may be taking affecting those providing the hospitality, for instance during a tendering period of a contract for which the provider may be bidding.